 Charismatic people have a natural magnetism that draws people to them.
 Charisma isn’t an inborn talent, but a set of skills and behaviors that can be learned with the right tools and practice.
 In this book, Olivia Fox Cabane presents strategies, exercises and tips to help you develop your personal charisma and magnetism.
-In The Charisma Myth summary, we’ll answer questions like: What’s charisma?
+In The Charisma Myth summary, you’ll find the answers to questions like: What’s charisma?
 How to be charismatic?
 Is there an ideal charismatic style for me?
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.

 Busting the Charisma Myth

 Contrary to popular belief, charisma is not something you’re born with.
 It’s actually a set of learned behaviors that can be switched on and off by changing your body language.
 When Marilyn Monroe turned off her charisma, she managed to blend into the subway crowd with no one noticing her.
 Yet, once she turned it back on, her fans recognized her and flocked to her.

 Charismatic people are listened to, respected and admired, which gives them a real advantage in life:

 • In work and business, charisma can help you to get a job, get your ideas heard and adopted, attract talents, make people want to work with you and implement your ideas.
 Charismatic people are also perceived to be more productive and get better performance reviews.

 • In your personal life, charisma can help you to influence friends, family members, peers and your community.

 How can you become more charismatic and magnetic?
 We’ll now briefly outline the 3 ingredients behind charisma and how to master them.
 Do get our full version of The Charisma Myth summary (click here for full 16-page summary) for more details.